EasyCorp/EasyAdminBundle/Resources/doc/tutorials/advanced-design-customization.md

 parameter.
 This allows you to add custom logic to templates very easily.

 Imagine that you want to translate some text contents in the `list` view.
-To do so, define a custom option called `trans` which indicates if the field content should be translated and another option called `domain` which defines the name of the translation domain to use.
+To do so, define a custom option called `trans` which indicates if the property content should be translated and another option called `domain` which defines the name of the translation domain to use.

 ```yaml
 # app/config.yml